metauto-ai/Pollux/apps/test_time_scaling_up/README.md

 ## Test-time Scaling up

-We use multiple SOTA test-time scaling up methods to score images from candidates to boost model performance.
+We use multiple SOTA test-time scaling up methods to score and select images from candidates to boost model performance.

 ## Environment Requirement